Dreaming of heaven

 One of the most straightforward theological readings sees a heaven-dream as an expression of eschatological hope.
 The Bible frames Christian hope as confident expectation that God will consummate his purposes, wipe away tears, and make all things new.
 Dreams that capture peace, light, or reunion can be read as symbolic reflections of that hope stirring in the heart.

-Revelation 21:1
+Revelation 21:1-4

-John 14:1
+John 14:1-3

-For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ:
+20For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: 21Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.

 This interpretation encourages believers to allow the dream to awaken gratitude and long-term hope rather than speculative claims about timing or detail.